stackforge/fuel-docs/pages/user-guide/config-environment/1200-customize-partitions.rst

 color-coded sections represent the disk partitions that have been assigned.

+A partition type could be:

+- Base System: where the operating system and basic software will be installed
+- Cinder: dedicated to cinder storage
+- Ceph: dedicated to ceph storage
+- Virtual Storage: dedicated to nova running instances

 To modify the disk allocation, click on the bar for a disk.
 This example is for a node that runs